cristobalcl/awesome-startup-stack/README.md

 - [Stackshare](https://stackshare.io) - Look for stacks of other companies, and compare technologies.
 - [Nocode](http://www.nocode.tech) - No code tech.
+- [Indie Hackers - Tech Stack for 2018](https://www.indiehackers.com/round-table/what-tech-should-you-use-in-2018) - What tech stacks are indie hackers using for their apps, and why.

 ## Motivation